IT-WIBRC/cm.holidays/README.md

      - HOLIDAY-3008 : lastname must be more than one character
      - HOLIDAY-3034 : lastname already exist
      - HOLIDAY-3035 : email already exist
+     - HOLIDAY-3041 : passwords are the same
+     - HOLIDAY-3042 : wrong password provide

   3. **ROLES**